mkostrun/vibrometer/l432kc-3channel_analog_fft/readme.md

 - the device has two states: *print* (fft data to serial port), or *quiet* (accepts change in configuration).
 Serial port parameters are: the speed is 115,200 bps, then 8N1 for 8 data bits, no parity check and 1 stop bit.

+- Commands for manipulating the device:

+  All modulation amplitudes are scaled (and clipped) to

+  - *u*, set max modulation amplitude to 1

+  - *d*, set max modulation amplitude to 0.1

+  - *c*, set max modulation amplitude to 0.01

+  - *m*, set max modulation amplitude to 0.001

+  then rounded to a 2-digit hex number.
+This is printed on the serial port.
+If the value is 0, this is printed as '_'.
+Following last non-zero entry for modulation amplitude 'X' is printed, meaning that the remaining amplitudes are all zero.

+  The sampling period is specified as follows:

+  0, 1 second

+  1, 2 seconds

+  2, 4 seconds

+  3, 8 seconds

+  4, 16 seconds

+  5, 32 seconds.